hzeller/timg/README.md

 brew install GraphicsMagick webp  # required libs

-# If you do not want to include video decoding, install these additional libraries
+# If you do not want to include video decoding
 LDFLAGS=-L${HOMEBREW_PREFIX}/lib make WITH_VIDEO_DECODING=0

-# If you want to include  video decoding
+# If you want to include video decoding, install these additional libraries
-brew install ffmpeg # includes the required libs for video decoding LDFLAGS=-L${HOMEBREW_PREFIX}/lib make
+brew install ffmpeg
+LDFLAGS=-L${HOMEBREW_PREFIX}/lib make

 sudo make install